Ankur3107/ankur3107.github.io/_posts/2021-06-25-dense-passage-retriever.md

 # Model Preparation

 Now prepare Bi-Encoder model using pre-trained base models i.e. bert-base-uncased.
-We can select different models for passage and query models, but here we are using same model base for both passage n query models.
+We can select different models for passage and query models, but here we are using the same model base for both passage n query models.

 <center><img src="/assets/images/dpr/model-architechture.jpeg" alt="Bi-Model-Architechture" style="width: 700px;"/></center>